Developmental Coordination Disorder (DCD/Dyspraxia)

 Signs of developmental coordination disorder can be demonstrated differently in different age groups.

-Signs of DCD in children
+Signs of Developmental Coordination Disorder in Children

 DCD/Dyspraxia can be noticed during early developmental milestones.
 The following signs can be observed.